stefanovic80/geompy/README.md

 `c = circumference()`

-creates a circumference type instance, called "c". while
+generates a circumference type instance, labeled with "c" which draws a random circumference into the Cartesian Plane

-`c.draw()`

-generates its graphical representation.

 ![Alt Text](pictures/circumference.png)

-According to standard Python syntax, at the end of each method, optional arguments enclosed within parentheses allow you to specify additional options, such as custom labels for plots

-`c.draw("c")`
+typing

+`c = name = "c"`

+the "c" circumference is now named "c" on the Cartesian plane

-Similarly, if you wish to create an additional circumference, or a different geometrical locus such as a point or a parabola, you would define the respective class instance and than use the .draw() method for it's appearance on the plot
+Similarly, if you wish to create an additional circumference, or a different geometrical locus such as a point or a parabola, you would define the respective instance and you may name each one of them as follows

 `c1 = circumference()`

-`c1.draw()`
+`c1 = name = "c1"`

 `P = point()`

-`P.draw()`
+`P.name = "P"`

 `p = parabola()`

-`p.draw()`
+`p.name = "p"`

 # Draw a point

 By default, when no arguments are provided within the point parentheses, random coordinates are automatically assigned, otherwise you can pass them as point argument:

-`P = point(3, -9)`
+`A = point(3, -9)`

-`P.draw()`
+`A.name = "A"`

 an alternative way to change coordinates is passing them into the .coords attribute as a python list of two numbers